 During the course of the PSA, the RICHES project reviewed a series of reports that assessed efforts to address child labor on a global, national and local level.
 One such series was the U.S. Department of Labor's annual findings reports on the worst forms of child labor in trade beneficiary countries.
 USDOL's most recent reports indicate that a few countries have made significant, regular advancements in this area by adopting strong legal and policy frameworks, coordination mechanisms, and programs specifically focused on the elimination of the worst forms of child labor.
 Additionally, these reports document how these countries have often made efforts to address child labor and UACW in supply chains specifically, and in the informal sector, two areas where these situations are particularly problematic.
-There have also been efforts to address the intersection of microfinance (generally and not focused specifically on WEE) and child labor through efforts that focused on the intersection of child labor, UACW, and WEE.
-Research was also unable to find information on efforts to address the intersection of child information on efforts to address the intersection of child information on efforts to address the intersection of child information on efforts to address the intersection of specifically on WEE.
+There have also been efforts to address the intersection of microfinance (generally and not focused specifically on WEE) and child labor through efforts made by the ILO.
+However, research could not find any examples of national or local level efforts that focused on the intersection of child labor, UACW, and WEE.
 Research was also unable to find information on efforts to address the intersection of child labor, UACW, and WEE in other reports produced by international organizations, governments, NGOs, and academic researchers.
 (PLR1, PLR2)